fnsvalue-git/Web-BSASampleAppForChallenge/docs/web/guardianJS/qr.md

 ---

 # QR Authentication
-This document describes how to utilize QR authentication in the Guardian-JS
+This document describes how to utilize QR authentication in the BSA-JS

 ## Function Description
 QR Authentication can be used via mobile devices without an ID by following the steps below.
-First, create a QR code implemented by `guardian.js` and then click `QR Authentication` on the main screen of `Guardian-CCS` app to activate the QR Scanner.
+First, create a QR code implemented by `bsa.js` and then click `QR Authentication` on the main screen of `BSA` app to activate the QR Scanner.

 ## QR Authentication Request
 When authentication is requested, API calls are made with `requestQrCallback()`.
-Upon the request of QR authentication, a QR code will be created on the `<canvas/> tag` that has been set up with `Guardian-JS`.
+Upon the request of QR authentication, a QR code will be created on the `<canvas/> tag` that has been set up with `BSA-JS`.
 The result will be returned with `onSuccess` if successfully authenticated.

 ```
 requestQrCallback(qrCanvas, successCallback, errCallback)